 and Resource Centre

 Computers, Printing and Photocopying

 There are PCs in the Resource Centres which students are able to book in advance using the “MyPC” tab on the student portal or on a drop-in basis, depending on availability.
 You are able to print, in colour if required, and photocopy using printing credits.
-At the start of the year, you are allocated free printing credits and more can be purchased from the self-service machine in the centre.
+At the start of the year, you are allocated free printing credits and more can be purchased from the counter at the Summer Row Resource Centre or the Library.

 There are other wi-fi enabled areas in UCB with IT facilities and charging points:

 - Laptop loan service in the Summer Row 5th floor Library;

 - PCs in the 6th floor ThinkSpace;

 - PCs in the 9th floor Research Centre;

 - PCs in McIntyre House student social learning spaces.